themosis/documentation/blade.md

 The array you pass inside the `@query` statement is equivalent to the one you pass when using the `WP_Query` class.
 Check the [WordPress reference](https://developer.wordpress.org/reference/classes/wp_query/) to customize your loop query.
 You can also pass the WP_Query instance to the `@query` statement.

 > The `Loop` class used in the examples is a core class to be used only inside the WordPress loop.
-More informations below.
+More information below.

 ### Head directive